alexhaydock/blog.infected.systems/content/posts/2024-10-22-reinstalling-my-laptop-with-ubuntu-autoinstall/index.md

-title = 'Reinstalling my laptop with Ubuntu autoinstall' date = 2024-10-22T18:00:00Z draft = false
+title = 'Reinstalling my laptop with Ubuntu autoinstall' date = 2024-10-22T18:00:00Z draft = false summary = "Another day, another attempt at managing desktop Linux as if it was the cloud." tags = ['ubuntu', 'linux']
 +++

 I've recently been playing with using Ubuntu's [autoinstall](https://canonical-subiquity.readthedocs-hosted.com/en/latest/intro-to-autoinstall.html) feature to reinstall a few Ubuntu Desktop machines.
 It has what I think is a very user-friendly flow so I thought I'd write a bit about it.